 It’s really a personal preference.
 Sure, you can go out and buy all new stuff, make them match perfectly, and throw out your old stuff if you’re focused on looks.
 And there’s nothing wrong with that at all.
 But keep in mind that the idea of open shelving is to make things easier, more accessible, and less cluttered in the kitchen.

 If you want open shelving only for looks, you should definitely take into consideration your current belongings and budget to purchase new items if necessary.
 But if your goal in going open is to make cooking, coffee preparation, and organization easier, then don’t worry about the mismatched dishes.

 You can see above that the cat food container isn’t so cute and all our favorite coffee mugs are not exactly Instagram-worthy, but having them at arm’s reach overshadows the fact that they aren’t fit for a magazine.
 Plus, having mismatched stuff is cool and eclectic.
 Just think of it that way.
-However, if new dishes are on your shopping list, I love this affordable crisp white set from Chef Gordon Ramsey.
+However, if new dishes are on your shopping list, I love this affordable crisp white set from Chef Gordon Ramsay.